Silvinecoder/igdb-proxyapi/README.md

         search = `?search=${search}`
 ```

-if search has information inside we want it to be ?search= whatever search the user wants, ex: Mario
+if the search has information inside, we want to output in the endpoint as ?search=gameName

 ```
 if (ID)
         ID = `?id=${ID}`
 ```

-if ID has information inside we want it to be ?id= whatever id the user wants to look at
+if the ID has information inside, we want to output in the endpoint as ?id=informationAboutGame

-Our last if function is for authorization and errors
+Our last if function is for Authorization and Errors

 ```
  if (!URL || !TOKEN )  throw new Error('missing info')
 ```
-if the URL and TOKEN is empty or Falsy throw new Error - which means it terminates the process
+if the URL and TOKEN is empty or Falsy terminate the process

 The alternative and safer way is to show a console error instead of terminating the process, we do this by: